dwyl/learn-to-send-email-via-google-script-html-no-server/README.md

 ![thankyou message](https://cloud.githubusercontent.com/assets/194400/10561147/4086a89a-7517-11e5-840d-7f490353e225.png)

-Taylor your message by editing the `thankyou_message` div.
+Tailor your message by editing the `thankyou_message` div.

 ### 12. Use CSS to Make the Form *Look Good*